 Surf, swim, walk, bike and relax along the beach

-Beaches all over the county reopened for active recreation in May, and in June leisure activities were added, as well.
-That means you can surf, swim, walk or run up and down the coastline, as well as sit, sunbathe and picnic with members of your own household (however, the City of Los Angeles still insists that its city-run beaches are for active recreation only).
-The state also suggests exploring rock pools or kitesurfing, which would be in line with the county’s rules.
+Beaches all over the county reopened for active recreation in May 2020, and the next month leisure activities were added, as well.
+That means you can surf, swim, walk or run up and down the coastline, as well as sit, sunbathe and picnic with members of your own household (however, the City of Los Angeles’s rules still technically insist that its city-run beaches are for active recreation only).
 In addition, piers, boardwalks and bike paths can open (the Venice Beach Boardwalk is technically only open for going to and from businesses, but good luck finding anyone adhering to that).

-But sports like volleyball are still not permitted, and parking has been limited to reduce overcrowding.
+But many sports are still not permitted, and parking may be limited to reduce overcrowding.
+In the red tier, the county’s guidelines allow volleyball to resume, but you may find the nets still down at many beaches.
 In addition, you’ll need to keep six feet away from others, and face coverings are required outside of the water.

 Cycle or skateboard